-Fast forward to 2020 and CCTV has become widely accepted as a highly effective tool to help deter and detect criminal activity and create safe space.
+Fast forward to 2020 and CCTV for crime prevention has become widely accepted as a highly effective tool to help deter and detect criminal activity and create safe space.
 This is borne out by reports that estimate there are now close to 6 million cameras installed in the UK, with approximately 500,000 of these deployed around London.

-Economies of scale and a highly competitive environment in which there is no shortage of manufacturers fighting for market share, has driven down the price of cameras and recorders and this has meant CCTV is now affordable even for small private households, as well as upmarket residential accommodation and businesses.
-Major advances in technology has also ensured that CCTV is able to play a role far beyond deterring wrongdoers, with the latest generation of cameras able to capture ‘need to be seen to be believed’ evidence grade images.
+Economies of scale, and a highly competitive environment in which there is no shortage of manufacturers fighting for market share, has driven down the price of cameras and recorders and this has meant CCTV is now affordable even for small private households, as well as upmarket residential accommodation and businesses.
+Major advances in technology have also ensured that CCTV is able to play a role far beyond deterring wrongdoers, with the latest generation of cameras able to capture ‘need to be seen to be believed’ evidence grade images.

-Proactive Crime Prevention
+Proactive CCTV For Crime Prevention